 Rescue gear, including a throwbag, knife, sling and karabiner

 Travel & Boat insurance

-Note: we can not guarantee the use of Gene17Kayaking's kayak, will depend of notification before booking and local availability at the time of booking.
+Note: with good notice we attempt to secure the hire of a kayak from a local source.
+Still we can not guarantee the use of locally sourced kayak, which will in part depend of notification before booking and local availability at the time of booking.